 - Where: 42nd Street, at the intersection of 7th Avenue and Broadway.

-- How to get there: By subway, Times Square station on the 1, 2, 3, 3, 7, N, Q, R, and W lines.
+- How to get there: By subway, Times Square station taking lines 1, 2, 3, 3, 7, N, Q, R and W.

-I didn't know what it was until I found myself there a year ago and the truth is that since then, I always recommend it, I assure you that I had never seen anything like it!
-Don't be shy, put on a Santa hat, and go out ready to have fun.
-If you go with children or with friends, you will enjoy this celebration even more if possible.
+I didn't know what it was until I found myself in the middle of it a year ago and the truth is that since then, I always recommend it.
+I've never seen anything like it!
+So arm yourself with a good mood, put on a nice Christmas hat and go out to the street with a lot of desire to have a good time.
+If you go with kids or friends, you'll enjoy SantaCon even more.

 14. Combat the New York cold with a delicious hot chocolate

 It gets cold during Christmas in New York.
 Very cold.
 That's why the best way to warm up and still enjoy the city during this magical time of the year is to drink a delicious hot chocolate.